Mohaymen-Academy/SE_Team05_Summer1402/Phase01_Full-Text-Search/README.md

    `get help +illness +disease -cough`

-4. you can also use runInConsole to input queries from the console.
+4. You can also use runInConsole to input queries from the console.

 # Example